M3rwa/Image-Classifaction-IEEE-Victories-Competition/README.md

 # Image-Classifaction-IEEE-Victories-Competition

-● 🥉 The third place over 10 teams in the competition of IEEE Victoris 1.0 in the Data Science Track● 🥉 The third place over 10 teams in the competition of IEEE Victoris 1.0 in the Data Science Track
+● My team got 🥉 the third place over 10 teams in the competition of IEEE Victoris 1.0 in the Data Science Track● 🥉 The third place over 10 teams in the competition of IEEE Victoris 1.0 in the Data Science Track

 Issued by IEEE Mansoura Student Branch Sep 2022